eclipse/vorto/docs/tutorials/create_webapp_dashboard.md

++++
+tags = []
+categories = []
+date = "2017-12-18T12:00:00+08:00"
+title = "Creating a Device-specific Web Application" parent = "Resources >" parentlink = "/resources/" sibling = "Tutorials >"
+siblinglink = "/tutorials/"
+child = " Creating a Device-specific Web Application"
++++

 # Creating a Device-specific Web Application

 This tutorial explains how to build a small Spring-boot AngularJS Web application that is able to consume device values from the Bosch IoT Suite Cloud Services and display the data in a dashboard.
-In this example, a web application specific to the XDK functionality is created using the XDK Information Model (refer to [XDK Information Model](http://vorto.eclipse.org/#/details/com.bosch.bcds:XDK:1.0.0)).
+In this example, a web application specific to the XDK functionality is created using the XDK Information Model (refer to [XDK Information Model](http://vorto.eclipse.org/#/details/com.bosch.devices/XDK/1.0.0)).

 ## Prerequisites

-* Bosch ID User Account
+* You have successfully booked the Bosch IoT Hub Service (refer to [https://www.bosch-iot-suite.com/hub/](https://www.bosch-iot-suite.com/hub/)).

+* You have successfully booked the Bosch IoT Things Service (refer to [https://www.bosch-iot-suite.com/things/](https://www.bosch-iot-suite.com/things/)).

-* You have booked an asset communication package of the Bosch IoT Suite (refer to [Getting Started Guide](https://www.bosch-iot-suite.com/tutorials/getting-started-asset-communication/)).
+* You have successfully booked the Bosch IoT Permissions Service (refer to [https://www.bosch-iot-suite.com/things/](https://www.bosch-iot-suite.com/permissions/)).

-* You have created a Vorto Information Model for the device (refer to [Describing a device](tisensor.md)).
+* You have created a thing type for the device (refer to [Creating a New Thing Type](../dx_create_thingtype)).

-* You have registered the device using the Vorto Information Model in the Bosch IoT Suite (refer to [Registering a Device in the Bosch IoT Suite](../dx_register_device)).
+* You have registered the device with the thing type (refer to [Registering a Device in the Bosch IoT Suite](../dx_register_device)).

 ## Proceed as follows

 1. Generate a Web application.

-	- In the [Thing Browser](https://console-bcx.bosch-iot-suite.com/#/thingbrowser), browse for the registered XDK information model.
+	- In the [Thing Browser](https://console.bosch-iot-suite.com/#/thingbrowser), browse for the registered XDK information model.

 	- From the list of generators on the **Source Code Templates** tab, choose **AngularJS Spring-boot Application** and click **Download**.